FASZZ TECHNOLOGY (M)

 Yes, Faszz is not going head-on with the big players.
 This is not a zero-sum game where other players will be harmed as Faszz grows.
 Instead, they are creating a new market that did not exist before.
 It was not too long ago since GFood and PinkyFood started the trend (at a huge cost).

-There are still people who hesitate to order food delivery or become a rider because of the potential risk of contamination and insecurity due to demanding work nature.
+There are still people who hesitate to order food delivery or become a rider because of the potential risk of contamination and insecurity due to the demanding work nature.
 Faszz will provide that peace of mind, hence ‘activating the market’ and ‘making the pie bigger’.

 But if we really must, let’s compare with the 3 most popular online food delivery companies in Malaysia.